avishekbanerjee86/udacity-Recoverability-in-AWS/README.md

 As it only takes a few minutes to fail over to another AZ, a few minutes of data will be lost.

 4. Minimum RPO for a single region outage
 If we set up an RDS database with automatic backups enabled, the RPO will be based on how often data is backed up.
-If we set up a backup every 1 hour, the minimun RPO will be 1 hour.
+If we set up a backup every 1 hour, the minimum RPO will be 1 hour.

 ### Demonstrate normal usage